Daniele-Tentoni/learn-git-cs-teaching-exam/exam/git/calc/README.md

 ## Exercise

 During those exercises you will create a repository that you have to push to a server at the end of the last one.
-Who doesn't reach that step, put every file inside this `calc` folder (including the hidden .git folder!) in a folder named `surname_name_git_calc` and put it in the shared folder of the lab.
+Who doesn't reach that step, puts every file inside this `calc` folder (including the hidden .git folder!) in a folder named `surname_name_git_calc` and put it in the shared folder of the lab.

+> For each point you will find **bold words** this that give you an advice about commands to use or give you a reference to terms used during previous lessons in classroom.

 > Note: submit every file, even if you think that is wrong, incorrect, bad or anything else, I'll evaluate both good results and your engagement.

 ### Repository creation (Exercise 1)

-Create the repository with the command learned at lesson and look at the repository status and at the history.
-Add the output of the history command to a file named *es1.txt*.
-Start to track this file (README.md), see the status of the repository that is changed.
-Stop to track that file, see the status.
-Now track again that file, make a commit with a message "First commit" and see the status.
+**Init** the repository and look at his **status** and at the **history**.
+Add the output of the last command to a file named *es1.txt*. **Add** this file (README.md) to the staging area, look again at the status of the repository and understand what is changed. **Remove** this file from the staging area, see the status.
+Now track again that file, make a **commit** with a message "First commit" and see the status.
 See the history.
 Append the output of the history command to the file *es1.txt* (<ins>don't erase</ins> the previous contents).

 ### Create some contents (Exercise 2)